 Irrespective of how savvy they are, the doubt still lurks: “is mobile banking safe?”

 Add on top of that the news on banking data being leaked; the doubt becomes a serious threat.
 It’s not always the bank though or a genius hacker who wreaks havoc.
 More often than not, it’s us, the human who remains the weakest link.
 Truth be told, I am no expert on security.
 But, I do feel obliged to educate the audience here, out of goodwill.
-Plus, it involves common sense than expertise.
+Plus, it involves common sense than expertise than security.

 What is Mobile Banking?

 Mobile Banking refers to the use of your mobile device for conducting banking tasks.
-This includes fund transfers, making p2p payments, checking the status of your bank account, and electronic bill payments, etc. All this is done using the native application that your bank provides you for the platform of your choice.
+This includes fund transfers, using p2p payments, checking the status of your bank account, and electronic bill payments, etc. All this is done using the native application that your bank provides you for the platform of your choice.

 What Are the Security Risks of Mobile Banking?